dsavineau/mangos-debian/README.md

 There is one git branch for each MaNGOS version (classic, tbc, wotlk and cata).

-You need to install debian specific tools and MaNGOS dependencies (can be found in control file).
+You need to install debian specific tools (dpkg-dev) and MaNGOS dependencies (can be found in control file).

 You can customize package version (with MaNGOS revision and Debian/Ubuntu codename) in changelog file with sed.